TAbdiukov/txtShear/README.md

 Verdana | Arial Black | Comic Sans MS |  Impact Georgia | Franklin | Gothic Medium |  Palatino Linotype
 Tahoma  | Trebuchet MS | Sylfaen | Microsoft Sans Serif

+## Backstory

+A few days ago I felt particularly curious about my pre-uni projects.
+And to my surprise, among trashy stuff I found something very peculiar.

+I found an extremely unoptimised (even by VB6 standards), crashy **but working** VB6 app... to simulate handwriting.
+It made use of:

+* Different angles
+* Different fonts
+* Vertical and horizontal offsets
+* Different canvas sizes
+* Italics

+I find it really charming and naive that I thought I could do something like that... in VB6.
+Nevertheless, the idea is really unique, and the app made use of some really tricky&sneaky WinAPI combinations (which I likely copied from somewhere, the sources likely lost forever).
+So since the idea is pretty unique, I decided to rewrite the project, with the command-line in mind, so that one could write a nice and easy Python/Java/(paste your fav lingua here) wrapper for it.

+Many old functions I had to rid off/merge/rewrite completely.
+I spent a few days (so far), implementing, cutting and rewriting, and by far I'm really happy with the result.

+Ironically, the biggest obstacle turned out to be...
+CLI input/output.
+But on the bright side I now know how to CLI in VB6.

+Pen icon icon by Icons8

+( although I have the Icons8 licence from github 2019, best safe than sorry)

+#### Naming
+The original project's name roughly said *"Hand-Writer-Z"* (what a name heh).So in honour of the old code, and at the same time for convenient command-line usage, I trunkated the name to *hwz*